 Pitch Deck Intro

 A clean, simple cover is always a breath of fresh air.
 Nothing works better to put your audience off than an overcrowded slide to begin your pitch with.
 Keep it as simple as possible.

 This is a great example of how to open your pitch deck.
 The question that needs to be answered here is "Why?"; why are you creating this product or service?
 You need to convey the problem clearly and briefly

 Using curse words in an investor presentation was unthinkable a few years ago, but times they are a changing.
 Keeping it real is the new way of doing business, so speak in simple, easy to understand vocabulary.

-This slide is a bit of bummer: it's somewhat abstract, and lacks the wow effect.
+This slide is a bit of bummer: it's somewhat abstract and lacks the wow effect.
 It might be understandable since this is a Series B pitch, but it's never a good idea to presume people remember your value proposition.

 This part sounds more like "Next Steps", instead of your solution.
-Again, understandable for an investor presentation where most of the audience is likely to know about your solution already, but still, ask yourself: is this necessary in this slide?
+Again, understandable for an investor presentation where most of the audience is likely to know about your solution already, but still, ask yourself: is this necessary for this slide?

 This is an awesome and inspiring line!
 It may even give more of the solution than the one-liner in the previous slide.
 Our only concern is that the word "Mission" sounds pretty outdated.
 Something like "Our Goal" may sound more like it for a startup pitch deck.

 Investors love unfair advantages, so never doubt to brag about your success.
 Bonus points if you can throw in some numbers on how far ahead you are.

 Monthly Recurring Revenue (MRR)